-Gas connection: The heater gas inlet connection is 3/8" NPT at the regulator, located below the burner, in the center of the heater.
+Gas connection: The heater gas inlet connection is 3/8" NPT at the regulator, located below the burner, in the right hand side of the heater.
 There are four possible entry points for the gas supply pipe-work to enter the appliance firebox.
 These entry points are 'knock out' type holes (shown in Figure 1).

-Non-concealed gas connections may be made using the entry points on the base of the firebox.
-A concealed gas connection may be made using the knockout hole in the center back of the firebox.
-Select the most appropriate entry point and knock out the relevant hole.
+Non-concealed gas connections may be made using the entry points at either end of the firebox or the one in the bottom of the firebox.
+A concealed gas connection may be made using the knock out hole in the center back of the firebox.
+Select the most appropriate entry point and knock out the relevant hole in both the firebox and the outer casing.